smplrspace/docs/docs/api-reference/space/data-layers.md

 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as a hexadecimal string like "#3a3c3c" for all elements or per element with a function that takes each element as argument and returns the hexadecimal color string for that element. _Default value: "#2393d4"._
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1._
 - `animation` - _optional_ - use `false` to disable animation, `'railway'` to move spheres in a queue like wagons, or `'waves'` to scale spheres like a wave. _Default value: false._

+##### Waves animation options

 - `speed` - _optional_ - defines the speed of the animation.
-In 'railway' mode, speed 1 means each sphere gets to next one in 1 second.
-In 'waves' mode, speed 1 means it takes 1 second for a wave to go up and down for each sphere. _Default value: 1._
+Speed 1 means it takes 1 second for a wave to go up and down for each sphere. _Default value: 1._
-- `amplitude` - _optional, 'waves' mode only_ - defines the scaling factor of the waves, so 0.4 means each sphere will grow 40% of its diameter. _Default value: 0.4._
+- `amplitude` - _optional_ - defines the scaling factor of the waves, so 0.4 means each sphere will grow 40% of its diameter. _Default value: 0.4._
-- `waves` - _optional, 'waves' mode only_ - defines the number of waves visible on each line at a single point of time. _Default value: 1._
+- `waves` - _optional_ - defines the number of waves visible on each line at a single point of time. _Default value: 1._

+##### Railway animation options

+- `speed` - _optional_ - defines the speed of the animation.
+Speed 1 means each sphere gets to next one in 1 second. _Default value: 1._

-Live example coming soon.
+Live code example coming soon.

 ### Furniture layer